dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/startup.md

 <!-- UPDATE 9.0 Will be removed for a new feature in this area.
                 Tracked by: https://github.com/dotnet/aspnetcore/issues/49056 -->

 A future release of .NET might provide a framework-based loading progress indicator.
-In the meantime, you can add a custom loading progress indicator to a Blazor Web App that only adopts interactive client-side rendering.
+In the meantime, you can add a custom loading progress indicator to a Blazor Web App.

-> [!IMPORTANT]
->The demonstration in this section only applies to apps that implement global Interactive WebAssembly rendering via the `App` component (`Components/App.razor`) in the server project:
->
-> ```razor
-> <HeadOutlet @rendermode="InteractiveWebAssembly" />
-> ...
-> <Routes @rendermode="InteractiveWebAssembly" />
-> ```

 Create a `LoadingProgress` component in the `.Client` app that calls <xref:System.OperatingSystem.IsBrowser%2A?displayProperty=nameWithType>:

-* When <xref:System.OperatingSystem.IsBrowser%2A> is `false`, display a loading progress indicator while the Blazor bundle is downloaded and before the Blazor runtime activates on the client.
+* When `false`, display a loading progress indicator while the Blazor bundle is downloaded and before the Blazor runtime activates on the client.
-* When <xref:System.OperatingSystem.IsBrowser%2A> is `true`, render the requested component.
+* When `true`, render the requested component.

-The following demonstration uses the loading progress indicator found in apps created from the Blazor WebAssembly template, including the styles that the template provides.
+The following demonstration uses the loading progress indicator found in apps created from the Blazor WebAssembly template, including a modification of the styles that the template provides.
 The styles are loaded into the app's `<head>` content by <xref:Microsoft.AspNetCore.Components.Web.HeadContent> component.
 For more information, see <xref:blazor/components/control-head-content>.

 `LoadingProgress.razor`: